shil5/pizza-sales-project/README.md

 ## ✅ SQL Queries
 On SMSS, we run a number of queries to get the outputs which fulfil the KPI requirements.
 Here is the document with all the queries with screenshotted outputs: [SQL Queries Document](https://github.com/shil5/pizza-sales-project/blob/main/sql_queries.md)

+---

+## 🚀FINAL DASHBOARD
+To take a look at the final Dashboard report:
+1. Download the runnable PowerBI file: [Pizza Sales Dashboard - Interactive Runnable](https://github.com/shil5/pizza-sales-project/blob/main/Pizza%20Sales%20Dashboard%20-%20Interactive%20Downloadable.pbix) and open it on your local Power BI Desktop Application, or;
+2. Download the PDF file: [Pizza Sales Dashboard - non-interactive PDF](https://github.com/shil5/pizza-sales-project/blob/main/Pizza%20Sales%20Dashboard%20-%20non-interactive.pdf).
+This will not be interactive and would simply be a collection of all the dashboard pages.

+---
+THE END

 <!--[🔼 Back to top](https://github.com/shil5/pizza-sales-project/blob/main/README.md)-->